Amtrak’s Southwest Chief Ripe For Mutiny

 On Saturday Amtrak President Joe Boardman rolled through northeast New Mexico on a special train intended to highlight the issues and rally the communities (but two days later still not deemed worthy of coverage by the Albuquerque Journal).
 On a driving detour to Philmont, Boardman told the Sangre de Cristo Chronicle Amtrak is committed to the Chief and its current route.
 New Mexico transportation Secretary Tom Church talked nice about the Chief but repeated Gov. Susana Martinez’s position of not wanting to put any money into it.
 Meanwhile she takes credit for a tax break first approved in the previous administration that helped lure a Union Pacific freight terminal out of Texas and into the southern part of the state.
 BNSF won a similar fuel-tax deduction under her watch.

 Martinez and Church also cite the anti-donation clause of the state Constitution that prohibits state aid for private businesses, although politicians have found numerous dodges around that when they want to.
 Amtrak, while providing a publicly funded public service, is considered a private corporation.
-BNSF meanwhile is asking the states and Amtrak to pony up about $100 million over for the track upgrades.
+BNSF meanwhile is asking the states and Amtrak to pony up about $100 million for the track upgrades.

 Also aboard the special was Sen. Martin Heinrich, D-N.M.
 “All of those communities along the tracks in northeastern New Mexico realize the Southwest Chief is one of those things that ties them together and connects them to rest of state and country,” he told me.
 “Rail is always one of the most efficient means of travel in existence, and as energy costs creep up over time, environmental efficiency is built in.
 It’s also a smart use of dollars.”